Insuring Your Business

 Building insurance covers the actual structural fabric of a building against damage – the policy usually covers the rebuilding cost.

-Contents insurances covers your possessions whilst they are contained within that building.
+Contents insurance covers your possessions whilst they are contained within that building.

 If you work from home, anything that you use professionally should be insured separately from your general home contents policy.